mitraman/eventful/manuscript/ch01-why.md

 [^ch01-microservices]: <https://en.wikipedia.org/wiki/Microservices>

 Using small, independently-deployable components allows software teams to update and release their components more often and with less likelihood of internal errors.
 But it brings with it new challenges in the form of additional inter-component network traffic and the possibility of introducing breaking changes in the processing and data models share between components.
 It is these last two elements (processing and model changes) that EVENTful architecture can alleviate.
-In EVENTful systems, the process model can vary based on how components publish and subscribe to data flows (we'll talk more about this in [#ch03](Chapter 3)).
+In EVENTful systems, the process model can vary based on how components publish and subscribe to data flows (we'll talk more about this in [Chapter 3](#ch03).

 *EVENTful software architecture can make it easier to modify an exsiting system built from small, independently-deployable services.*